OHDSI/Authenticator/README.md

 Active Directory mostly is similar to LDAP authentication, except:
 - `baseDn` allows to provide username istead of distingueshed name
-- `domainSuffix` AD domain name, when is not set `baseDn` should be FQDN, not just login.
+- `domainSuffix` defines AD domain name.
+When is not set `baseDn` should have format of FQDN (not just login).
 - `ignorePartialResultException` should be set to `true` when authenticating across multi-domain forest

 **Note:** When `domainSuffix`